ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

 * Go the the Marthon UI.
 You should see an Elasticsearch task with status 'Waiting'.
 Hover over the 'Waiting' text.
 What does it say?
 * Compare the amount of memory and cpu required by Elasticsearch versus the amount of memory and cpu of your `agent` in your `minimesosFile`
 * Destroy your cluster, change your `agent`'s resources in the `minimesosFile` and create a new cluster
-* Now try deploying again
+* Now try deploying again.
+It should now be running.
-* Go to the UI and scale up
+* Open the Mesos Master UI and click on the 'Frameworks' tab
+* You should see Marathon and Elasticsearch.
+Why is the host of Elasticsearch an alphanumeric number?
   *  Why does it not scale up? ;-) Check the Master logs to see what is happening
 * Destroy your cluster, add extra `agent` blocks so you have 3 and run `minimesos up` again
 * Now scale up to 3 Elasticsearch nodes